WiredPulse/Invoke-GhostLog/README.md

 <br>

 # Usage <br>
-1. Open a PowerShell window and launch Event Viewer and build an XML query to use.
+1. Open a PowerShell window, launch Event Viewer, and build an XML query to use.
 You may want to do this on another system instead of the target.
 ```powershell
 PS C:> eventvwr
 ```